 In each semester students will be required to follow four modules (a total of eight modules over the part).
 The year abroad (Part 3) will differ slightly.

 Part I Compulsory

-Two modules in each semester will be your German and Spanish language courses.
+Two modules in each semester will be your chosen language courses.